cnabio/cnab-spec/README.md

 ## CNAB Core 1.0 (Final)

-The CNAB Working Group with the joint approval of the Executive Directors have approved the CNAB Core 1.0 specification for publication.
+The CNAB Working Group with the joint approval of the Executive Directors has approved the CNAB Core 1.0 specification for publication.
 CNAB Core 1.0 is complete.

 For more information on the approval process, see [the process documentation](901-process.md).
 Further changes to CNAB Core will be considered for CNAB Core 1.1.